hltcoe/BLADE/README.md

 mkdir -p $EXP_DIR/doc_outputs

 python inference.py \
-    --model_path=$MODEL_PATH \
+    --model_name=$MODEL_NAME \
     --input=$EXP_DIR/path_to_collection.tsv \
     --output=$EXP_DIR/doc_outputs/blade.jsonl \
     --batch_size=128
 ```

-The model path could be the fine-tuned model available on HuggingFace or a custom fine-tuned model path stored locally.
+The model name could be the fine-tuned BLADE model available on HuggingFace or a custom fine-tuned model path stored locally.
 The input here is the `collection.tsv` file generated as part of the data prep process above.
 The script outputs the blade vectors in JSONL file which is in a compatible format to be indexed by Anserini.

+For faster indexing, we can split the `collection.tsv` file into multiple subcollections and launch separate inference process for each subcollection.

 ### Step 2: Index BLADE vectors using Anserini